 History

-The National Spill Control School began teaching oil spill classes in 1977, added HAZMAT/waste classes in 1980, OSHA HAZWOPER in 1989, and ICS with Spill Management Team training in 1995.
-Over the years the program has earned an excellent reputation for its training programs.
-This was recognized when the National Spill Control School was written into the OIL POLLUTION ACT OF 1990 (OPA90) as a training and research resource for the NATIONAL RESPONSE TEAM.
+Since its inception in 1974, the National Spill Control School has continuously expanded its curriculum, incorporating oil spill classes initially, followed by HAZMAT/waste classes in 1980, OSHA HAZWOPER in 1989, and ICS with Spill Management Team training in 1995.
+Throughout its evolution, the school has garnered commendation for its training programs, culminating in its inclusion in the OIL POLLUTION ACT OF 1990 (OPA90) as a vital training and research hub for the NATIONAL RESPONSE TEAM.